Review of the Château d'Audrieu

-The service during our stay was flawless, and the rooms themselves comfortable luxury.
+The service during our stay at Chateau d'Audrieu was flawless, and the rooms themselves comfortable luxury.
 Although, charming as the classic wooden floors in the bedrooms are, every movement in the room above ours was squeakily audible and we had to resort to our ear plugs for a good night's rest.

 This being the end of our 9 day road trip to France, we decided to splurge and treat ourselves to dinner at the hotel's gastronomy restaurant Le Seran.
 We went for one of the tasting menus available, to which Julien added the wine pairing.